'We’ve got to get better': LSU baseball knows it must improve after weekend in Texas

-A few players stood on the other side of the dugout railing to answer questions about the team’s loss, one that happened because the Tigers gave up three runs in the ninth inning to complete Texas’ sweep.
+A few players stood on the other side of the dugout railing to answer questions about the team’s loss, one that happened because the Tigers gave up three runs in the ninth inning Sunday, allowing Texas to complete the sweep.

 “It sucks,” catcher Brock Mathis said.
 “It’s hard to even talk about.”

-The Tigers came to Texas as the No. 1 team in the country.
-They flat-out lost game one.
-They gave up a dozen free passes in game two.
-They held the lead in the ninth inning of game three.
+The Tigers came to Texas as the No. 1 team in the nation.
+They flat-out lost the first game.
+They gave up a dozen free passes in the second game.
+They held the lead in the ninth inning of the finale.
 They left defeated, but also determined.

 LSU closer Todd Peterson gave up three runs in the ninth inning and No. 1 LSU lost to No. 18 Texas 7-6 on Sunday afternoon.

-Now ranked anywhere from No. 9 (Collegiate Baseball) to No. 14 (Perfect Game), LSU plays again Wednesday night against Holy Cross, the first game after a weekend that exposed its flaws.
+Now ranked anywhere from No. 9 (Collegiate Baseball) to No. 14 (Perfect Game), LSU plays again at 6:30 p.m.
+Wednesday against Holy Cross, the first game after a weekend that exposed the Tigers' flaws.

 “We’ve got to get better,” coach Paul Mainieri said.
 “There’s a lot of things we didn’t do very well this weekend, and we’re going to have to get better if we’re going to be a contender.”